 FAIR CREDIT: CREDIT SCORES BETWEEN 650 AND 700

 Having fair credit means that you’ve hit a few speed bumps in the past.
 Late payments, collections accounts, and maybe even an aged public record dot your credit history.
 Or, perhaps you simply have too much debt.

 Regardless of the reason for the less-than-stellar score, you’ll have a harder time finding a lender willing to service a loan, especially if the low credit score is a result of slow payments.
 You’ll represent a higher risk of default to a lender and may therefore be required to secure the loan with a down payment or with tangible personal property (otherwise known as “collateral”) before a loan offer will be extended.

 Furthermore, unsecured revolving credit will be very difficult to come by.
 Insurance companies will tend to price insurance policies up for people in your credit category due to the potential for nonpayment of premiums or the higher-than-average risk for committing insurance fraud.
 Also, some jobs may not be available to applicants with fair credit, such as jobs in the financial sector.

 Having fair credit means that you have some work to do in order to get yourself back into good financial shape.
-It is imperative to take steps now to prevent any additional damage to your credit report, and get back on the road to good financial health.
-By reducing credit card debt, ensuring that you get your bills paid on time every month, and paying off any open collections, your credit score will move enough during the next three to six months to get you back into the realm of a good credit rating.
+It is imperative to take steps now to prevent any additional damage to your credit report and get back on the road to good financial health.
+By reducing credit card debt, ensuring that you get your bills paid on time every month, and paying off any open collections, your credit score will move enough during the next three to six months to get you back into the realm of good credit rating.

 BAD CREDIT: CREDIT SCORES BETWEEN 600 AND 650